On this page you will find Questions and Answers on most topics connected with the installation of automotive window tinting.

 Q: Why does auto window film turn purple?

 A: Inexpensive window film consists of polyester film dyed to achieve the desired color and darkness.
-The purple appearance is caused when the ultraviolet rays from the sun break down the dyes in poor or other metals on the polyester to replace the dyes, created on extremely stable products.
+The purple appearance is caused when the ultraviolet rays from the sun break down the dyes in poor quality film.
+Metalized film costs a little more but the metalized film process deposits aluminum, titanium or other metals on the polyester to replace the dyes, created on extremely stable products.

 Q: Why does film bubble?